zepcerqueira/project-webscraping-apis/Readme.md

 You are required to turn in the following:

-1. Link to your profile on Kaggle.
-2. Link to your GitHub Repository and README.
-3. Documentation as talked about in class.
+1. GitHub Repository with scripts and notebooks used, README and a requirements.txt file.
-4. Access information to your database with a description of each table and how they relate.
+2. README file should have a description of your project and how does the pipeline work.
-5. Links to the data you are using (sources) and your organization (trello).
+3. Links to any external data you used (should also be on the README file) .
 6. Slides for your presentation.

 <a name="mentoring"></a>

 ## Mentoring

-Either a TA or the Lead Teacher will be your mentor!
+Your TA's and  LT will be your mentors!
-Your mentor will:
+We will:

-- Follow your project in general, will be the second person that knows more about the project, after you.
+- Follow your project in general, will be the second person that knows more about the project, after your group.
 - Check if you are following the tasks, your blockers, etc
 - Help/support you in specific questions.